 5. Promote a positive work environment

-Happy workplaces are made up of happy workers.
-A positive work atmosphere is more conducive to developing more satisfied employees, so it should be at the top of your to-do list to find ways to make the warehouse feel welcoming and safe.
+So it should be at the top of your to-do list to find ways to make the warehouse feel welcoming and safe.
 This is where healthy leadership management is key.

 Promoting healthy, interactional working relationships is the first step in building a sense of community and genuinely getting to know your colleagues as people rather than mere co-workers.